ipython/ipython/docs/source/install/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 IPython requires several dependencies to work correctly, it is not recommended
-to install IPython and all it's dependencies manually as this can be quite long and trouble some.
+to install IPython and all its dependencies manually as this can be quite long and troublesome.
-You should likely use the python package manager ``pip``
+You should use the python package manager ``pip``.

 Installation using pip
 ~~~~~~~~~~~~~~~~~~~~~~

-Make sure you have the latest version of :mod:`pip` ( the Python package manager) installed.
+Make sure you have the latest version of :mod:`pip` (the Python package manager) installed.
 If you do not, head to `Pip documentation
-<https://pip.pypa.io/en/stable/installing/>`_ and install it first.
+<https://pip.pypa.io/en/stable/installing/>`_ and install :mod:`pip` first.

 The quickest way to get up and running with IPython is to install it with pip: